beauty-bitz/testqms/_posts/2025-06-04-positive-testing-techniques.md

 ## Introduction

-Quality Control (QC) is the cornerstone of software development, ensuring the final product meets the desired functionality standards, reliability, and user experience.
+Quality Control (QC) is the cornerstone of software development, it ensures the final product meets the desired functionality standards, reliability, and user experience.
 Traditionally, QC testing has been perceived as a process of identifying defects and weaknesses in software.
 However, embracing a more proactive approach is known as positive testing.
 In this blog, we will cover the essence of Positive Testing, its principles, methodologies, and practical implementation strategies.

 ## What is Positive Testing?